Message from the Vice President

 Consult the LCU Catalog for all academic policy information including, but not limited to: academic probation, standards, suspension and suspension appeal procedure, class adds or drops, grade appeal, etc. For additional questions, students should contact their instructor, academic advisor, the registrar, or the appropriate academic dean.

-All course textbooks can be purchased online through our Virtual Bookstore.
-Additionally, some course packets are available in the Chap Store located on campus in the Mabee Student Life Building (SUB).
+All course textbooks can be purchased in the LCU Chap Store or online through our Virtual Bookstore.
+The Chap Store is located on campus in the Mabee Student Life Building (SUB).
 LCU student accounts may be used to purchase books and course materials.
-Book buy-back will occur for two days on campus at the end of each semester.
-Extended buy back is available online 24/7.
+Book buy-back will occur the week of finals in the Chap Store.
 For further questions, please call the LCU Chap Store at 806.720.7526.

 Center for Student Success

 The Center for Student Success (CSS) is committed to helping students be successful in the classroom.
-The CSS offers many services including Academic Testing, Disability Services, Tutoring, and Mentoring.
-The CSS is located in the north end of the Ling Center for Academic Achievement (CAA).
+The CSS offers many services including Academic Testing, Accessibility Services, Tutoring, Peer Mentoring, and Mentoring.
+The CSS is located in the Ling Center for Academic Achievement (CAA).

-The Disability Services Coordinator will provide registered students with a Letter of Accommodations, listing the accommodations the student is eligible for based on documentation provided and prior accommodations.
-Students are instructed to take this letter to his/her professors for their signatures.
-These signatures will signify receipt of notice that these accommodations have been deemed reasonable and appropriate for that class and must be put into place within two weeks.
-(Accommodations will not be retroactive.)
+The Accessibility Services Coordinator will provide registered students with a Letter of Accommodation, listing the accommodations the student is eligible for based on documentation provided and prior accommodations.
+The Accessibility Services Coordinator will then electronically send the Letter of Accommodations to the student’s professors at which time they will acknowledge receipt of notice that these accommodations have been deemed reasonable and appropriate for that class.
+Accommodations are not retroactive, and a Letter of Accommodations must be requested each semester.

 Service Animal Policy

 Service animals will be allowed to accompany persons with disabilities in all areas of campus where the public is normally allowed.
-Students can register their service animals with Disability Services.
+Students can register their service animals with Accessibility Services.

 Emotional Support Animal Policy

-Current students may request free peer tutoring in most undergraduate courses.
-Tutoring is provided in one-on-one or small group sessions meeting weekly throughout each long semester.
-The Tutoring Services office is located in Room 118 in the Center for Student Success in the CAA.
-For more information or to sign up, email email@example.com.
+Tutoring Services are available to all undergraduate students in most courses.
+Peer tutoring takes place in the CSS in one-on-one or small group weekly sessions.
+The Tutoring Office is located in Room 118 in the Center for Student Success in the CAA.
+For more information or to sign up, email Tutor@LCU.edu.

 University Writing Center